Legislative drafting and procedural support to non-executive senators.

 |Procedural scripts prepared

-Informal feedback from senators and staff from various political parties, confirmed the quality of the procedural advice and legislative drafting service provided by the office including where support was provided within tight time constraints.
-As a result of the timing of the election, the next formal survey of senators regarding these services will be held in 2019–20.
+The results of a formal survey of senators and staff, as well as informal feedback, confirmed the quality of the procedural advice and legislative drafting service provided by the office including where support was provided within the tight time constraints common in sitting weeks.

 Support for legislative scrutiny committees

-During the year, the Legislative Scrutiny Unit provided secretariat, research and administrative support to the Regulations and Ordinances Committee, the Scrutiny of Bills Committee and the Parliamentary Joint Committee on Human Rights.
+During the year, the Legislative Scrutiny Unit provided secretariat, research and administrative support to the following committees:

-The committees examine all bills and instruments according to each committee’s terms of reference.
-The committees report each sitting week on the scrutiny review undertaken and also report annually, outlining their work for each year and highlighting the significant matters they have pursued.
+The committees examine all bills and legislative instruments according to each committee’s terms of reference.
+The committees generally report each sitting week on the bills and legislative instruments scrutinised, and annually outline their work and the significant matters they have pursued during the year.

-The work of the committees in scrutinising bills and legislative instruments supports parliamentary consideration of legislation in a number of important ways, including influencing the drafting of bills and legislative instruments, informing debate in the Senate and the House of Representatives, and resulting in amendments to bills and the disallowance of instruments.
+The work of the three committees in scrutinising bills and legislative instruments supports parliamentary consideration of legislation in a number of important ways, including influencing the drafting of bills and legislative instruments, informing debate in the Senate and the House of Representatives, and resulting in amendments to bills and legislative instruments and associated explanatory materials.

-The Procedure and Research section helps increase knowledge of the role and work of the Senate by coordinating a range of lectures, seminars and public information activities and producing parliamentary resources.
+The Procedure and Research section helps to increase knowledge of the role and work of the Senate by coordinating a range of lectures, seminars and public information activities and by producing parliamentary resources.

 50th anniversary of the Senate committee system